knative/func/docs/DEVELOPMENT.md

 If you would like to run integration tests prior to opening a pull request against origin, you can enable Actions in your fork of this repository and create a pull request to your own main branch.

-If you would like to run integraiton tests locally, or would like to use the CLI / Client Library directly against a local cluster, the cluster allocation script can be used locally as well:
+If you would like to run integraiton tests locally, or would like to use the CLI / Client Library directly against a local cluster, the cluster allocation script can be used locally as well, by following the steps below.

 ###  Prerequisites